Application and Eligibility Requirements

 Letters of recommendation must be submitted online as part of the PharmCAS application.

-The USC School of Pharmacy accepts international students into the PharmD program.
+The USC School of Pharmacy accepts international students on international visas into the PharmD program.
 International students must follow the International Coursework guidelines listed below and submit TOEFL test scores.
 For more information about eligibility and application requirements, view our Application Guidelines for International Students.
 It is highly recommended that international applicants apply as early as possible since it takes longer to complete a background check after admission.

-Applicants with U.S. permanent resident status and/or naturalized citizenship and holders of international visas who complete pre-pharmacy courses and/or hold the equivalent to a U.S. bachelor’s degree from outside the United States are required to:
+Applicants with U.S. permanent resident status and/or naturalized citizenship and holders of international visas who complete pre-pharmacy courses and/or hold the equivalent to a U.S. bachelor’s degree from outside the U.S. are required to:

-- It is recommended that you complete the following courses in the US at an accredited four-year degree-granting college or university: human physiology, biochemistry (upper division) and microbiology.
+- It is recommended that you complete the following courses in the U.S. at an accredited four-year degree-granting college or university: human physiology, biochemistry (upper division) and microbiology.
 If you are using courses taken in a foreign country, you may need to submit evaluated course descriptions when you apply.

-- In addition, you must take a one-year college-level English composition course and a communication course in the United States.
-The communication course may be satisfied by a course in either interpersonal communication or public speaking.
-This does not apply to applicants from English-speaking countries are exempt from the English and communication course requirements.
+- In addition, it is highly recommended that you take a communication course in the U.S. The communication course may be satisfied by a course in either interpersonal communication or public speaking.
+This does not apply to applicants from English-speaking countries.

 Deferred Action for Childhood Arrivals (DACA)